-In a 2017 study, we showed that toxic chemicals called PFASs are commonly found in fast food packaging in the U.S. PFASs (per- and polyfluoroalkyl substances) are grease- and waterproof chemicals found in a wide range of consumer products.
-Their widespread use in food packaging is concerning because PFASs have been linked with cancers, thyroid disease, immune suppression, low birth weight, and decreased fertility.
-Following the publication of our research, the state of Washington banned PFASs from all paper food packaging, making it the first state in the country to enact such a law.
+In a 2017 study, we showed that toxic chemicals called PFAS are commonly found in fast food packaging in the U.S. PFAS (per- and polyfluoroalkyl substances) are grease- and waterproof chemicals found in a wide range of consumer products.
+Their widespread use in food packaging is concerning because PFAS have been linked with cancers, thyroid disease, immune suppression, low birth weight, and decreased fertility.
+Following the publication of our research, the state of Washington banned PFAS from all paper food packaging, making it the first state in the country to enact such a law.
 Several states have since introduced similar legislation.

-Consumers nationwide can purchase furniture free of toxic flame retardants
+Consumers can now purchase furniture free of toxic flame retardants

 Our research on the health risks associated with exposure to toxic flame retardant chemicals inside the home led the state of California to revise its flammability standard for furniture.
 This new standard, which went into effect in 2014, provides fire safety while eliminating the need for flame retardants in furniture.
 Because California represents such as large market, this affected products across North America.

 In 2017, Silent Spring testified before the U.S. Consumer Product Safety Commission in support of a petition to eliminate an entire class of flame retardants from children’s products, mattresses, upholstered furniture, and electronics.
 The CPSC ultimately voted in favor of the petition, representing a huge victory for public health.